If You Want More Butterflies in Your Yard This Summer, This is the Only Plant You Need – it's Bold, Fragrant, and Packed With Nectar

 Design expertise in your inbox – from inspiring decorating ideas and beautiful celebrity homes to practical gardening advice and shopping round-ups.

-Plus, of course, buddleia's dense, energetic growth is exactly what many gardeners are looking for: it makes this joyful plant particularly ideal for the back of borders, or anywhere in your yard where you're craving a little privacy.
+Conversely, buddleia's dense, energetic growth is what many gardeners are looking for: It makes this joyful plant particularly ideal for the back of borders, or anywhere in your yard where you're craving a little privacy.

 When it comes to upkeep, you'll want to consider when and how to prune buddleia.
 Large hybrids usually require yearly pruning, and even smaller varieties should be trimmed to prevent them from looking unruly.